Zzzhenya/Supermarket_sales/README.md

 ## Conclusions

+Creater of this dataset has balanced it for multiple fields.

 ### 1. Does products of the same product line have the same unit price?

 * Products of the same product line have different prices. >> One product line does not represent one product.